KylaFitzpatrick/liri-node-app/README.md

 # liri-node-app

 ### Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is a Language Interpretation and Recognition Interface.
+LIRI will be a command line node app that takes in parameters and gives you back data from spotify, ombd, bandsintown.
+LIRI displays information from these various APIs to give the user more information about the inputs they are searching.

 ### Give a high-level overview of how the app is organized

-LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies as well as reading text from a file to call the various API based on the command.

 ### Give start-to-finish instructions on how to run the app

+Run steps 1-4 to display data based on your input for each command:

 1. node liri.js concert-this <artist/band name here>